Wintellect/MSLearn/includes/05-fix-simple-mistakes.md

 branch called `index.html` (perhaps because that's the name of the file being worked on on that branch) or a file called `master`, it would be needed to resolve the ambiguity.

+In Unit 8 you'll learn that `checkout` is also used for switching branches.
+(Many earlier version-control systems make files read-only to ensure that only one person at a time can make changes; they use a completely unrelated "checkout" command to get a writable version.
+They also use "checkin" for an operation similar to what Git does with a combination of `add`, `commit`, and `push`.
+This occasionally causes confusion when people start using Git.)

 Things are a little more complicated if you used `git rm`: